toyinolape/tiny_python_projects/README.md

 - [x] Chapter 1: How to write and test a Python Program
 - [x] Chapter 2: The Crow's nest; Working with strings
 - [x] Chapter 3: Going on a picnic; Working with lists
-- [ ] Chapter 4: Jumping the Five; Working with dictionaries
+- [x] Chapter 4: Jumping the Five; Working with dictionaries
+- [x] Chapter 5: Howlers; Working with files and STDOUT
+- [ ] Chapter 6: Words Count; Reading files and STDIN, iterating lists, formatting strings